 I used to be a big bread eater and it was always the toughest thing for me to go without once I switched to eating a real food, paleo based diet and going gluten free over 5 years ago.
-I especially missed eating sandwich breads.
+After I changed my diet, I especially missed eating sandwich breads.
 I love being able to just throw together a sandwich and take it with me to work or on the go if I’ll be out for the day.
-Being both paleo and gluten free, you can probably relate, that it’s impossible to find sandwich bread in the stores so I came up with this wonderful sandwich bread recipe!
+Being both paleo and gluten free, you can probably relate, that it’s impossible to find sandwich bread in the stores so, I came up with this wonderful coconut flour bread recipe!

-Before I started making this coconut flour bread recipe I was using my almond flour bread for sandwiches, but although it’s delicious, I wanted to add some variety to my lunches.
+Before I started making this coconut flour bread recipe I was using my almond flour bread for sandwiches.
+Even though the almond flour bread is delicious, I wanted to add some variety to my lunches.
 Plus, a bonus to using coconut is it’s great for those who can’t eat almond flour due to nut allergies.

 It took some experimenting and also just some plain luck, getting the amounts of each ingredient right.
 When you’re substituting coconut flour in recipes for other flours it can be difficult because coconut flour is a heavier flour and soaks up more liquid.
 It’s important to get the right amount of eggs and liquid.
-This is why recipes with coconut flour often take some experimenting.
+This is why recipes with coconut flour often take a lot of experimenting.

 The coconut flour bread recipe came out amazing!
 It is soft, fluffy, and tastes so good!
 I use it for lunch sandwiches, which I make with chicken or other meat, lettuce, and avocado.
 I also often eat it for breakfast with my eggs.
 It’s super delicious with some grass-fed butter on it or blueberry jam!